Giardia duodenalis: History

 The first likely description of Giardia was in 1681 by Antonie van Leeuwenhoek, who in a letter to Robert Hooke, described "animalcules" resembling Giardia trophozoites in his stool.
-The next known description of Giardia wasn't until 1859, when Czech physician Vilém Lambl published a description of the trophozoite stages he saw in the stool of a pediatric patient.
+The next known description of Giardia wasn't until 1859, when Czech medical doctor Vilém Dušan Lambl published a description of the trophozoite stages he saw in the stool of a pediatric patient.
 Lambl termed the organism Cercomonas intestinalis.
 In 1888, Raphaël Blanchard renamed the parasite Lamblia intestinalis in Lambl's honor.
 In 1915, Charles Stiles renamed the organism Giardia lamblia in honor of both Lambl and Professor Alfred Mathieu Giard of Paris.
 In 1921, Charles E. Simon published a detailed description of the parasite's morphology.

-In the 21st century, many novel detection, diagnostics and characterization tools have been established for Giardia, that deepened our understanding of its systematics, metabolism and reproduction.
-By 2025, several genomes of G. duodenalis isolates (from A, B and E subspecies) have been whole-genome sequenced using long-read sequencing and compared, thus increasing our knowledge on Giardia phylogeny and genetics.
+In the 21st century, many detection, diagnostics and characterization tools have been established for Giardia that contributed to knowledge regarding its systematics, metabolism and reproduction.
+By 2025, several genomes of G. duodenalis isolates (from A, B and E subspecies) have been whole-genome sequenced using long-read sequencing and compared, improving understanding of Giardia phylogeny and genetics.